 (a) The report of the Town Clerk shall show the number of births and marriages in the town during the year, the number of deaths and burials, whether the death occurred in the town or not, the number of licenses for different purposes issued during the year, and the sums received therefore the use of the town.
-He_The Town Clerk shall keep a file of all town reports, reports submitted by all committees chosen by the town, and all original documents relating to the affairs of the town which come into his the Town Clerk's custody.
-He shall suitably index a_All such reports and all the records of the town in his_the Town Clerk's custody shall be suitably indexed in a manner convenient for reference and examination.
+The Town Clerk shall keep a file of all town reports, reports submitted by all committees chosen by the town, and all original documents relating to the affairs of the town which come into the Town Clerk's custody.
+All such reports and all records of the town in the Town Clerk's custody shall be suitably indexed in a manner convenient for reference and examination.